JBSO

 Conform to FIFA with the following additions:

 • Footwear: Tennis shoes or soft cleated soccer shoes.
-Baseball shoes are acceptable if they do not have toe spike.
+Baseball shoes are acceptable if they do not

 • Shin-guards: Mandatory and socks must cover entire shin guard.